lnxwizard/lnxwizard/README.md

 # Hi 👋, I'm Alper
-### I'm Software Developer, Pixel Artist and Linux Enthusiast.
+### I am a Rust developer in my own right and Linux Enthusiast.

 - 🔭 I’m currently working on some CLI tool projects.